wlee0127/Phase-1-Project-5Day-Forecast/README.md

 # Phase-1-Project-5Day-Forecast

 # 5-Day-Temperature-Forecast
- 5-Day-Temeprature-Forecast is a web application that will return the next 5 days maximum and minimum temeprature data of a city.
+ 5-Day-Temeprature-Forecast is a web application that will return the next 5 days maximum and minimum temperature data of a city.

 # Installation